NFL COMBINE/PRO-DAY PREPARATION

 The Westside-Barbell Method is built upon all the aspects that are required to DOMINATE at your Pro-Day and Combine.
 These aspects are absolute strength, absolute speed, vertical/horizontal power, lateral quickness and we increase these abilities with 3 methods of training: Max Effort, Dynamic Effort and Repeated Effort.
 When you combine these methods with position specific technique work, you will be prepared to STAND OUT at your workout.

-In the last four years we have ran an NFL Combine Preparation Program, and we have help 5 of our athletes put on a NFL jersey.
-In our first NFL Draft class in the 2013, two out of three got a chance in NFL Rookie Mini Camps, and the third had private workouts in the CFL.
+In the last four years, we have ran an NFL Combine Preparation Program, and we have helped 5 of our athletes put on an NFL jersey.
+In our first NFL Draft class in 2013, two out of three got a chance in NFL Rookie Mini Camps, and the third had private workouts in the CFL.
 All three received an opportunity to showcase their skills, and all three took full advantage of it.
 In the second NFL Draft class of 2014, we again had three athletes come to us out of Northern Michigan University.
-In this class we had a WR run a 4.3 forty, a FS broad jump 11’1”, and an offensive lineman get his shot in a NFL Rookie Mini Camp.
-We continued our streak of 4 years in a row of helping another former NMU football player get a shot in a NFL Rookie Mini Camp and training camp with the Pittsburgh Steelers after he blazed a 4.40 in front of scouts at the University of Michigan pro day.
+In this class, we had a WR run a 4.3 40-yard dash, a FS broad jump 11’1”, and an offensive lineman get his shot in an NFL Rookie Mini Camp.
+We continued our streak of 4 years in a row of helping another former NMU football player get a shot in an NFL Rookie Mini Camp and training camp with the Pittsburgh Steelers after he blazed a 4.40 in front of scouts at the University of Michigan pro day.

 - Coach Branch